Rent in social housing

 by bank transfer or direct debit

-Your landlord might give you an electronic rent payment card to use at a post office or in certain shops.
+Your landlord might give you an electronic rent payment card to use at a post office or in some shops.

 When to pay your rent